yashpunjabi/t-schedule/README.md

 * ISSUE: Schedule page needs 'CORS everywhere' to be enabled on the browser as the API used for RateMyProfessor does not structure their HTTP headers correctly.
 If it is not enabled, you will simply not see any RMP ratings
 * ISSUE: In the forum pages, 'delete' button is shown for every comment, even if they are not written by the user.
 You still cannot delete someone else's comment though
 * BUG: Comments can be upvoted or downvoted multiple times instead of once per user
+* BUG: Required Bys on the forum page does not poll the database correctly and so doesn't display them yet

+## Features to implement for v2
+* Add custom time slots to the schedule (e.g. group meetings)
+* CourseCritique average GPA included in scheduling page
+* Export the schedule to google/apple maps
+* Share the schedule on facebook feature
+* Alert if the walking distance between two successive classes is greater than 8 minutes
+* Possible mobile apps